 Gifts are accepted all year.

-Each year as part of the AAEO promotion, we tell the stories of eight missionaries in church planting and compassion ministry.
+Each year as part of the AAEO promotion, NAMB features missionaries in church planting and compassion ministry.
 These articles and videos help our SBC family see how their generosity helps to fuel ministry and transform lives.

-This year’s inspiring stories can be found at missions stories to view or download.
+This year’s stories can be found at missions stories to view or download.

-NAMB also observes the annual Week of Prayer for North American Missions which is officially the first Sunday in March through the second Sunday.
-The purpose of this special week is to pray specifically for the featured missionaries and to lift up all those serving on the field.
-This year’s missionaries are below with links to their individual story pages.
+SBC churches also observe the annual Week of Prayer for North American Missions beginning the first Sunday in March through the second Sunday.
+This special week is to pray specifically for the featured missionaries and all those serving on the field.

 Listen as pastors Heiden Ratner and Noah Oldham talk about ways planters, pastors and church leaders can create a culture of generosity in their churches.